wistia/wistia-open-docs/_posts/bandwidth.md

 Here are some easy things you can do to cut down on bandwidth:

-1. Minimize your own views -- your views count toward bandwidth, so try to cut down on your own views while customizing or testing.
+1. Minimize your own views&mdash;your views count toward bandwidth, so try to cut down on your own views while customizing or testing.

 2. Avoid having videos set on autoplay.
 Once a video starts autoplaying, it will